 Linda Edwards

-Linda Edwards was born in Stockport.
-She moved to the rolling hills of Saddleworth over 30 years ago and now resides in the village of Uppermill.
+Born in Stockport, Linda Edwards has lived and worked in Saddleworth for over 30 years and now resides in the village of Uppermill.

-Her love of art started when she was very young and she was heavily influenced by the works of the great masters, Constable, Rembrandt, Breughel, Salvador Dali and Salford born artist Lowry.
+Her passion for art began at an early age and was shaped by the influence of the great masters, Constable, Rembrandt, Breughel, Salvador Dali and Salford born artist L.S.
+Lowry.

 ‘It was wonderful to see the contrast of each artist’s work.
 To study them and see how the artist brought the canvas alive with colour and light was truly exhilarating and has impacted my artistic journey’